fabiansum/fabiansum/README.md

 Data Engineer - MSc in Petroleum Engineering
 --------------------------------------------

-I hold a master's degree in Petroleum Engineering and discovered Python a few years ago, when a colleague introduced me to the language.
+I hold a master's degree in Petroleum Engineering and discovered Python a few years ago when a colleague introduced me to the language.
 Later, I worked as a data analyst, but my interest in data engineering grew and I decided to switch career paths.

 * 🌍  I'm based in Perth, Australia